 The procedures for the appointment and removal of Directors are ultimately governed by the Company’s Constitution.
 The suitability of candidates for appointment is based on pre-established criteria.
 When recommending a candidate to act as a Director, the Board takes into account such factors as it deems appropriate, including the experience, qualifications, availability and judgement of the candidate and the candidate’s ability to work with other Directors.

 Directors receive formal letters of appointment setting out the arrangements relating to their appointment.

 The Board has the following Committees: the Audit and Risk Management Committee, the People and Remuneration Committee, and the Nominations Committee.
 Links to the Charters of each Committee are at the bottom of this webpage.
 The membership of each Committee is as follows:

-1. Audit and Risk Management Committee – Graham Shaw (Chair), Chris Liddell, Craig Winkler, Lee Hatton
+1. Audit and Risk Management Committee – Graham Smith (Chair), Chris Liddell, Craig Winkler, Lee Hatton

 2. People and Remuneration Committee – Sam Morgan (Chair), Chris Liddell, Craig Elliott, Bill Veghte, Lee Hatton

 3. Nominations Committee – Chris Liddell (Chair), Sam Morgan, Craig Winkler

 The Constitution provides that a Director is required to stand for re-election at the third Annual Meeting following the Director’s appointment or three years, whichever is the longer.

 Directors' fees are currently set at a maximum of NZ$850,000 for the non-executive Directors.
 The actual amount of fees paid in the past year are set out in the Company’s Annual Report.